 Available mid-late September and October while quantities last!

 Thanks to Geissberger Farmhouse Cider's mobile pressing unit, we are able to use our very own apples to produce yummy cider right here at the farm!

 We offer a variety of seasonal preserves made with our very own produce.

 Available later June and July

-Grown by Ken's sister Erin in Napanee, we have fresh picked bundles of happiness to brighten up your home.
+Grown by Ken's sister Erin in Napanee, as well as at our farm.
+We have fresh picked bundles of happiness to brighten up your home.